Ozempic and Thyroid Nodules: What You Need to Know

 Certain risk factors increase the importance of thyroid monitoring while taking GLP-1 medications.
 The highest concern exists for patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 (MEN2).
 These individuals have genetic predispositions that may interact with GLP-1 therapy.

 Pay attention to new thyroid-related symptoms while on GLP-1 treatment.
-These include a noticeable lump in your neck, persistent hoarseness that doesn't resolve, difficulty swallowing, or unexplained thyroid pain feel like pressure or aching in the throat area.
+These include a noticeable lump in your neck, persistent hoarseness that doesn't resolve, difficulty swallowing, or unexplained thyroid pain that feels like pressure or aching in the throat area.
 While these symptoms can have many causes, they warrant prompt medical evaluation.

 Existing thyroid nodules that begin growing rapidly or changing characteristics also require attention.
 If you already have known nodules, work with your healthcare provider to establish a monitoring schedule that tracks any changes in size, texture, or associated symptoms.